Friday, July 31, 2015

 "I believe it does.
 I think the secret is in the light.
 I think that's how they float.
 That light is like..."

 "I don't know... like an energy.
 And it makes the ship float and move and everything.
-Look!
-It's called the Silver Sickle.
-Man that thing is beautiful.
-Oh look, now they're showing the other ones."
+Man, that thing is huge, its bigger than the other lightships.
+Look, now they're showing the other ones."

 The brothers watch quietly as the specs of each ship is broadcast on the giant viewer.

 "Hmm... only 9 racers.
 I hope the next race has all 15 spots taken."
 Andee blurbs out loud.

 Out of the 9 lightships 1 and 15 are the most unique, each for different reasons.
 Lightship1 is all white, clean, shiny and brand new.
 It is decorated with sparkling silver racing stripes and designs.
 The front is broad and round in the shape of a sickle on its side, with both points pointing backwards.
 The body extends from the center of the sickle in a long sleek and elegant shape of organic curves accented by grooves and rounded flares.
 The very back turns into a flat horizontal fishtail-like feature with pointy tips on the outer edges.
 The pilot's egg-shaped bubble is encased in the center of the body.
 It has all around views both above, and below around the seat.
 The ship floats a meter off the ground on a glowing pillow of hazy, sparkling, white light with occasional electric arcs between it and the ground.
 The light seems to be the mechanism keeping this ship in the air.
 It is without question the most elegant and impressive of all the lightships in the lineup.